ossf/malicious-packages/CONTRIBUTION-GUIDELINES.md

   - `ecosystem`
   - `affected version ranges`
 - Prioritise clarity: LLM output tends to be overly verbose, which consumes human review time and effort.
 Please be concise and clear!
 Pay extra attention to descriptions and additional metadata like `iocs` that LLMs tend to inflate.
+- Ensure all PR information is related only to the specifics of the package and the malicious behaviour.

 ## What Makes a Great Submission
 A high-quality malicious package report is concise, and balances clarity and evidence.